Cap

 I captured a packet with Burpsuite and received the following.

-parameter that after first use equals 1 and sequentially goes up.
-Let's set the parameter to 0
+dataparameter that after first use equals 1 and sequentially goes up.
+Let's set the parameter to0and see what it spits out.
+We'll also grab thepcapfile from it.

 On our host system we can then look into the text file for the first flag.